Configure a NETCONF Proxy Telemetry Sensor in Junos

 The uptime-information

-has another container named user-table
+tag also has another container named

-contains a list of user entries.
+that contains a list of user entries.

 Below is a sample YANG file for this container: